rakinberg/rakinberg.github.io/index.md

 <hr>

-<h1 id="demo" style="text-align:left;"> Nonetheless, the developing countries must be able to reap the benefits of international trade.</h1>
+<h1 id="demo" style="text-align:left; font-family: serif;"> Nonetheless, the developing countries must be able to reap the benefits of international trade.</h1>

 <hr>